Skip to main content

 Poker (or its equivalent) has been popular among the political classes right from the beginning of American history.

-The very American career of the card game you can learn in
+The very American career of the card game you can learn in 10 minutes and work on for the rest of your life

 During the golden age of golf, many of the sport’s greatest players never went pro.
 They couldn’t afford the pay cut.

-From its first boom during America’s biggest gold rush to its current gamble on gambling, Deadwood, South Dakota, has managed to keep itself very much alive
+From its first boom during America’s biggest gold rush to its current gamble on gambling, Deadwood, South Dakota, has managed to keep itself very much alive.

-After 20 years of looking for someone who could perform the “middle deal,” Dai Vernon had pretty much decided this supreme piece of sleight of hand was a fable.
+After 20 years of looking for someone who could perform the “middle deal,” Dai Vernon had pretty much decided that this supreme piece of sleight of hand was a fable.
 Then, one night in a Wichita jail, a prisoner told Vernon he’d seen a man do it…

-Once seen as a vice and now as a public panacea, the national passion that got Thomas Jefferson in trouble has been expanding for two centuries
+Once seen as a vice and now as a public panacea, the national passion that got Thomas Jefferson in trouble has been expanding for two centuries.

-“I’m dad-gum disgusted at trying to police every half-square and every half-house,” Sen. Huey Long told a radio audience in Louisiana in May 1935.
+“I’m dad-gum disgusted at trying to police every half-square and every half-house,” Senator Huey Long told a radio audience in Louisiana in May 1935.
 “You can’t close gambling nowhere where the people want to gamble.”

 Donate